REALBRICKD/Facility-Assessment-Report-Generator/README.md

 We will need manual input for:
 - EMR
-- current census
+- Current Census
-- type of patient
+- Type of Patient
-- medelite history (previous coverage from medelite)
+- Medelite History (Previous Coverage from medelite)
-- medical coverage
+- Medical Coverage
 - Previous Provider Performance from Medelite

 ## Quick-Start Local Development Guide